shinobi5/skeletor/README.md

 If using web components with haunted's hooks API then state can be handled within the components.
 View haunted's [official documentation](https://github.com/matthewp/haunted) for examples.

-Global state can be handled with either [redux](https://github.com/reduxjs/redux) or [beedle](https://github.com/andybelldesign/beedle) (both libraries included by default).
+Global state can be handled with either [redux](https://github.com/reduxjs/redux) or [beedle](https://github.com/andybelldesign/beedle).

 **Generate redux boilerplate at `src/state`**